 Have you accidentally hit an animal while driving on the roads?
 I had my first horrifying experience last weekend when I tapped a possum with my car while driving at night.
 I stopped my car on the side of the road but I couldn’t find the possum and it lead me to worry he might be hiding in the bush, hurt.

 At that moment I realised just how unprepared I was.
-I should have had a torch in my car but that’s not all I was missing.
+Firstly, I really needed a torch in my car but that’s not all I was missing.
 I would have needed quite a few items should I have found the possum.
 I regularly check animals on the side of the road too and it’s really irresponsible of me not to be prepared.
 The experience prompted me to organise a wildlife rescue kit.

 Here’s a list of wildlife rescue items everyone should have in their car in case of a finding sick or injured wildlife.